akpoff/lpf_gs/README.md

     Provided for backwards compatibility.
 Ignored.
 ```

-CREATING ACCOUNTING FILTERS
+# CREATING ACCOUNTING FILTERS

-Accounting filters are created by making a symlink to lpf_gs and then
+Accounting filters are created by copying or making a symlink to
-setting the text filter to the name of the file created as a symlink
+lpf_gs and giving it the name of a Ghostscript text filter.
-to lpf_gs.

 The calling name of the filter must be in the form of lpf_device where
 device is an output device known by Ghostscript. *E.g.*, lpf_pxlmono.